-Before you get started on removing stain from your fence, you’ll need to eliminate any debris from the fence, such as soil, cobwebs or ivy.
+Before you get started on removing stain from your fence, you’ll need to eliminate any debris from the fence, such as soil, cobwebs, ivy, and mildew.
 These items will leave patches of stain if they aren’t cleared away before the stain remover is put to use.

 - Wood Stripper